chocolatey/docs/input/en-us/create/functions/index.md

 Some environment variables are set based on options that are passed, configuration and/or features that are turned on:

  * ChocolateyExitOnRebootDetected - Are we exiting on a detected reboot?
-Set by ` --exit-when-reboot-detected`  or the feature `exitOnRebootDetected`
+Set by ` --exit-when-reboot-detected`  or the feature `exitOnRebootDetected`.
  * ChocolateyEnvironmentDebug - Was `--debug` passed?
-If using the built-in PowerShell host, this is always true (but only logs debug messages to console if `--debug` was passed)
+If using the built-in PowerShell host, this is always true (but only logs debug messages to console if `--debug` was passed).
  * ChocolateyEnvironmentVerbose - Was `--verbose` passed?
-If using the built-in PowerShell host, this is always true (but only logs verbose messages to console if `--verbose` was passed)
+If using the built-in PowerShell host, this is always true (but only logs verbose messages to console if `--verbose` was passed).
  * ChocolateyForce - Was `--force` passed?
  * ChocolateyForceX86 - Was `-x86` passed?
  * ChocolateyRequestTimeout - How long before a web request will time out.
-Set by config `webRequestTimeoutSeconds`
+Set by config `webRequestTimeoutSeconds`.
  * ChocolateyResponseTimeout - How long to wait for a download to complete?
-Set by config `commandExecutionTimeoutSeconds`
+Set by config `commandExecutionTimeoutSeconds`.
  * ChocolateyPowerShellHost - Are we using the built-in PowerShell host?
-Set by `--use-system-powershell` or the feature `powershellHost`
+Set by `--use-system-powershell` or the feature `powershellHost`.

 #### Business Edition Variables